 The AllStars set a new winning record in Season Seven (2013) with eight victories in a row, undefeated at home until the season closer against a Gotham Girls home team.
 The Crescent Wenches were a rookie-heavy team whose schedule didn’t allow much playtime; their season ended with three wins to four losses.

-Season Eight is in full swing – both teams have received a boost thanks to transfer skaters and ever-increasing experience.
-The Crescent Wenches are set to become a top regional force, while the AllStars have their sights set on top national competition.
+In Season Eight (2014) both teams received a boost thanks to transfer skaters and continued to increase their experience.
+The Crescent Wenches were a top regional force, while the AllStars had their sights set on top national competition.